Paul Walker: 2001-2003: Breakthrough and international fame

+2004-2008: Starring in low budget films

+After this, Walker starred in either in low-budget or commercially unsuccessful films for a time, notably Noel (2004) and Into the Blue (2005).
 Walker portrayed Hank Hansen in Clint Eastwood's war film Flags of Our Fathers (2006) and starred in the survival drama Eight Below, both released in 2006.
 Eight Below garnered critical acclaim and opened in first place at the box office, grossing over US$20 million during its opening weekend.
-In 2007, Walker debuted as a producer in the action film The Death and Life of Bobby Z, in which he also starred in.
-He would later go on to be an executive producer in the thriller film Vehicle 19 (2013) and produce the crime comedy film Pawn Shop Chronicles (2013).
 Walker then starred in the independent film The Lazarus Project, which was released on DVD on October 21, 2008.